 Downing Street

-However, you can try to catch a glimpse of the front door to 10 Downing Street through the gates from Whitehall.
-This black door is thought to be one of the most photographed doors in the world!
+This black door is considered one of the world’s most photographed doors!
 Downing Street is also approximately a 15-minute walk from Buckingham Palace and only a few minutes from the Churchill War Rooms, making it an easy stop to fit into your day.

 Whitehall

 Whitehall runs from Trafalgar Square, past Downing Street, and ends at Parliament Square.
-As you may have guessed from its location, this street forms the center of the United Kingdom’s government, housing the Cabinet Office and the Horse Guards Parade.
-Furthermore, the historic Banqueting House and the Cenotaph war memorial can be found here.
+At the heart of the U.K.’s government, it’s a historical and political center, home to institutions like the Cabinet Office and Horse Guards Parade.

 Portobello Road